 What information is covered?

 Public sector information is information which we produce as part of our public task.
 Our public task is our core roles and functions as defined by legislation and regulations.
-Information on our public task, such as the services we provide and our key functions, can be found in the ‘About the trust‘ section of our website.
+Information on our public task, such as the services we provide and our key functions, can be found in the ‘About us‘ section of our website.

 Information which is not within the scope of our public task is not covered by RoPSI regulations.